-- 28.17.
-Unless otherwise directed by the Court, a party opposing any part of an application served on them, must file and serve a response within 4 weeks. - 28.18.
-The response to the application must be in writing using the Response form and must: - 28.18.1. state clearly the orders sought in the application that are opposed, any orders that are not opposed and any alternative orders that are proposed; - 28.18.2. briefly outline which allegations contained in the application and supporting affidavit are disputed and the basis for that dispute; - 28.18.3. outline if the party agrees there are protection concerns and broadly which concerns are accepted; - 28.18.4. if seeking reunification, outline any proposal to address any accepted protection concerns; and - 28.18.5. be signed by a respondent or a respondent's legal representative on instructions. - 28.19.
-The form can be found at Schedule 4 to this Practice Direction and https://localcourt.nt.gov.au/forms-fees# . - 28.20.
-In the event that a matter is listed for hearing, the court may order that a respondent file a detailed affidavit supported by material that provides evidence of the respondent's version of events or of any matter relevant to the determination of the application. - 28.21.
-Material filed in support of a response at any stage of the proceedings, must be served on the other parties at least 2 working days before the next listed court date.
+- 28.16.3 outline if the party agrees there are protection concerns and broadly which concerns are accepted; - 28.16.4 if seeking reunification, outline any proposal to address any accepted protection concerns; and - 28.16.5 be signed by a respondent or a respondent's legal representative on instructions. - 28.17 It is not intended that the initial response filed will be detailed and comprehensive.
+The purpose of the initial response is to clarify what is in dispute and to narrow the issues.
+However, at any stage of the proceedings, the Court may order that a respondent file a further detailed affidavit if the Court determines that it is necessary to progress the matter. - 28.18 The response form can be found at Schedule 4 to this Practice Direction and https://localcourt.nt.gov.au/forms-fees#. - 28.19 Material filed in support of a response at any stage of the proceedings, must be served on the other parties at least 2 working days before the next listed court date.